AustinCodingAcademy/PHPIntermediate/syllabus/02 Strings Functions Arrays.md

 ```

 #### Creating a hash table for fast index lookups
-Think of a hash table as a dictionary, when you know the work you are looking for, you go right to it and lookup its definition.
+Think of a hash table as a dictionary, when you know the word you are looking for, you go right to it and lookup its definition.
 The reason why you can do that, is because the dictionary is sorted alphabetically.
 We can create a similar structure in PHP, using an array.
 ```php
 <?php